New District Attorney Cynthia Zimmer celebrated in lavish oath-of-office ceremony

 Kinzel said Zimmer had taken the oath of office in a small ceremony at her parent’s house on Thanksgiving Day.

-During Friday’s event, Zimmer’s 98-year-old mother sat with her siblings in the front row.
+During the Jan.
+11 event, Zimmer’s 98-year-old mother sat with her siblings in the front row.

 “I am humbled and honored that the voters of Kern County have placed their trust in me,” Zimmer said.
 “I give God the glory.”